arborbitethis/mc-image-processing-lambda/README.md

 - Evening
 - Night

-### Image Analysis

-OpenCV (cv2) and NumPy (numpy) are used to perform the following tasks:

-1. Calculate the average brightness of the image
-2. Calculate the average color of the image

-Based on these calculations, the function estimates the time of day the photo might represent.
-This is purely based on visual information and classified into:

-- Day
-- Morning/Evening
-- Night
-- Artificial Light/Evening

 ### Response

 The function returns a JSON object containing both the estimated time of day based on visual characteristics and the actual time of day based on the EXIF data.